pkp/ojs/docs/README.md

 	 * `cache/t_config`
 	 * `cache/t_compile`
 	 * `cache/_db`
+    [A more detailed guide to permissions can be found here[(https://forum.pkp.sfu.ca/t/how-should-file-permissions-be-set/23276/2).

 3. Create a directory to store uploaded files (submission files, etc.) and make this directory writeable.
 It is recommended that this